 Problem solving is a vital skill for children as well as adults.
 Children are exposed to problems in their everyday lives – how to build a ramp for their construction, how to resolve a conflict with a friend, and how to get the water-sand ratio correct so that the mud pie stays intact.

 They need to learn this skill by practising on a regular basis and this can be done through play, problem-solving activities, watching adults solve problems or listening to stories.

 11. Listening is Relaxing and Stress-Relieving

 Bedtime stories are a wonderful way to relieve tension and unwind.
-They really are the perfect ending to a busy day, not to mention an incredibly bonding experience for children and parents.
+They really are the perfect ending to a busy day, not to mention an incredible bonding experience for children and parents.